SoePaing1988/miit_fdp/README.md

 # miit_fdp
-Day 1 Content
-Introduction to Verilog RTL design and Synthesis
-Labs using iverilog and gtkwave mkdir vsd
+Day 1 : Introduction to Verilog RTL design and Synthesis Labs using iverilog and gtkwave mkdir vsd
  cd vsd